uttamjaiswal86/terraform-dec-2022/Day3/README.md

 ```

 ## ⛹️‍♂️ Lab - Creating a Cosmos DB Managed service using Terraform
-Cosmos DB is a Document based nosql managed service from Azure cloud.
+Cosmos DB is a azure managed service.
+Cosmos DB stores and retrieves Document based.
 In this lab exercise, we have automated the cosmodb managed service using Terraform.

 ```
 cd ~/terraform-dec-2022